-- 1 NOTE: You may see a PCle card installed in some configurations.
-Follow the same steps except step 4 to remove the expansion card. - 1 Follow the procedure in Before working inside your computer. - 2 Remove the cover. - 3 Open the PSU hinge. - 4 Press the releasing clip and disconnect the graphics-card power cable from the connector on the graphics card [1]. - 5 Lift the side of the PCle holder that sits on the graphics card [2]. - 6 Slide the PCle holder to release the tab on the PCIE holder from the slot on the chassis [3].
+- NOTE: You may see a PCIe card installed in some configurations.
+Follow the same steps except step 4 to remove the expansion card. - 1.
+Follow the procedure in Before working inside your computer. - 2.
+Remove the cover. - 3.
+Disconnect the VGA power cable from the graphics cards in a dual graphics card configuration [1]. - 4.
+Lift the plastics latch to free the cables [2] and unroute the cables from the tabs [3].